International Institute for Sport History

 Wars, politics, corruption -- these are forces that affect the modern Olympic Games as much as they affected the ancient Olympic Games.
 It affects the Host of the Games and it affects the calendar.
 Although an Olympiad cannot be cancelled because it is a period of time, the Games of an Olympiad can be cancelled.
 Below is a list of the host cities of the Ancient and Modern Olympic Games with Arabic numbers being used as well as Roman numerals (21st Olympiad as well as XXI Olympiad).

 The proper way to refer to any Olympic Games celebration is to use the Roman numeral system such as: The Olympic Games of the IV Olympiad and to say it as "The Olympic Games of the fourth Olympiad."
 The Olympiad only refers to the summer Olympic Games as the winter Games were an afterthought and are not numbered, only dated.
+Therefore the winter Olympic Games take place within an Olympiad after the the summer Games were already celebrated.

 Host cities of the Modern Olympic Games (Summer Games)